csmdemo/LeadTracking-Acceptance-Tests/README.md

-# LeadTracking-Acceptance-Tests
+# Lead-Tracking-BDD-Examples
-Sample lead tracking application using SpecFlow BDD Feature for Acceptance Testing
+Using SpecFlow and BDD for Acceptance Testing in a sample Lead Tracking Application